-These savory potato cakes are crusty outside, moist and creamy inside.
-Cheddar cheese is an optional ingredient
+Potato cakes are crusty outside, moist and creamy inside.
+Cheddar cheese is optional.

 Please note instant potatoes will not work because they are too thin.
 Adding flour will make them too thick and too dry.

-A teaspoon of salt is required for these potato cakes.
-Salt adds flavor.
-The taste is very, very bland without it.
+A teaspoon of salt is required to add flavor to Potato Cakes.
+Tastes very bland without it.

 Potato cakes are also called potato fritters.
-I was born and raised in the south (Georgia, USA) where potato fritters are very popular.
+I was born and raised in the south (Georgia, USA) where the name potato fritters is very popular.

 A stack topped with a dollop of sour cream is a wonderful light meal (especially breakfast).